canonical/mysql-operator/README.md

 ### Legacy relations

 **NOTE:** Legacy relations are deprecated and will be discontinued on future releases.
+Usage should be avoided.

 This charm supports two legacy relations (from the [mysql-innodb-cluster](https://charmhub.io/mysql-innodb-cluster) charm).